 Our Chicago Gastrointestinal Cancer Experts

-The GI cancer team at City of Hope Chicago is led by renowned gastroenterology expert Pankaj Vashi, M.D., A.G.A.F., F.A.S.P.E.N., and includes surgeons with expertise in advanced and minimally invasive techniques, radiation therapy and chemotherapy experts, medical oncologists, and supportive care specialists.
-Meet our GI cancer team:
+The GI cancer team at City of Hope Chicago includes interventional gastroenterologists, surgeons with expertise in advanced and minimally invasive techniques, radiation therapy and chemotherapy experts, medical oncologists, and supportive care specialists.
+Our physicians and clinical team members prioritize clear communication to ensure you feel empowered to make confident, well-informed decisions about your care.

 Dr. Vashi uses minimally invasive techniques to diagnose and treat gastrointestinal tumors and help reduce cancer-related symptoms.

-Make an Appointment With Our Gastrointestinal Team
+Make an Appointment With Our Chicago-Area Gastrointestinal Team